These 20 commonly asked questions will help you navigate hospice, so that your family is equipped to make the best decisions.

-The earlier you call, the more Community Hospice of Texas and Providence Hospice can do to help you.
+The earlier you call, the more Community Healthcare of Texas can do to help you.
 At any time during a life-limiting illness, it’s appropriate to discuss all of the patient’s care options, including hospice.
 As with all medical issues, the patient has complete control regarding the decision for his or her healthcare.
 Hospice staff members are always available to discuss decisions with the patient, family and physician.

 2. Should I wait for our physician to raise the possibility of hospice, or should I raise it first?

 The patient and family should feel free to discuss hospice care at any time with their physician, other health care professionals, clergy or friends.
-A family member can ask their physician for a referral to Community Hospice of Texas or Providence Hospice.
+A family member can ask their physician for a referral to Community Healthcare of Texas.

 3. What if our physician doesn’t know about hospice?

 Most physicians have some understanding of hospice care.
-If your physician wants more information, he or she can simply call Community Hospice of Texas or Providence Hospice and we will be happy to assist.
+If your physician wants more information, he or she can simply call Community Healthcare of Texas and we will be happy to assist.

 4. Can a hospice patient who shows signs of recovery be returned to regular treatment?

 Certainly, if improvements in the patient’s condition occur and the disease seems to be in remission, the patient can be discharged from hospice and return to aggressive therapy or go on about his or her daily life.

 5. What does the hospice admission process involve?